 (b) obtain access to the Services or API without all necessary authorization;

 (c) include any viruses, worms, Trojan horses or any other harmful code that could, in Feed.fm’s sole discretion, affect the Services or API;

 (d) copy, distribute, reproduce, sell, resell, lend, lease, rent, use, or allow access to the Services, API or API Content except as explicitly permitted under this Agreement, or permit any third party, including Site Users, to do any of the foregoing;

-(e) aggregate the API Content (including Metadata, as defined below) to create databases, or any other compilations of API Content, or use the API Content to populate any other sites, applications or services;
+(e) except with respect to content that Customer has acquired through means other than the Services, aggregate the API Content (including Metadata, as defined below) to create databases, or any other compilations of API Content, or use the API Content to populate any other sites, applications or services;

 (f) interfere or attempt to interfere in any manner with the proper functioning of the Services or API;

 (g) use the Services or API for any illegal or unauthorized purpose, including the unlawful distribution of API Content or the infringement, violation or misappropriation of any third party’s Intellectual Property Rights or other proprietary rights;